decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ### Subgroup Selection

 In definition of this signature scheme there are two possible variations based upon the sub-group selection, namely where public keys are defined in G2 and signatures in G1 OR the opposite where public keys are defined in G1 and signatures in G2.
 Some pairing cryptography based digital signature schemes such as [@I-D.irtf-cfrg-bls-signature] elect to allow for both variations, because they optimize for different things.
 However, in the case of this scheme, due to the operations involved in both signature and proof generation being computational in-efficient when performed in G2 and in the pursuit of simplicity, the scheme is limited to a construction where public keys are in G2 and signatures in G1.

+### Messages and generators

+Throughout the operations of the signature scheme, each message will be paired with a specific generator (point in G1).
+Specifically, if a generator `H_1` is raised to the power of `msg_1` during signing, then `H_1` should be raised to the power of `msg_1` in all other operations as well (signature verification, proof generation and proof verification).
+For simplicity, each function will take as input the list of generators to be used with the messages.
+Those generators can be any distinct element from the generators list `H`.
+Applications for efficiency can elect to pass the indexes of those generators to the list `H` instead.
+Care must be taken for the correct generator to be raised to the correct message in that case.

 ## Operations